 If your doctor suggests lifestyle changes, you may need to stay off your feet for short periods of time each day.
 Your doctor will let you know how often to rest and for how long.

 If your symptoms are more serious or bothersome, your doctor might recommend:

-- Injections, which safely close off the vein and re-route blood through other healthy veins
+- Injections, which safely close off the vein and re-route the blood through other healthy veins.

 If you have one of these procedures, your recovery time will vary.
 In most cases, you can be back on your feet in a few hours or the next day.